-Further information is also available on the Coal Authority website at: www.gov.uk/government/organisations/the-coal-authority
+Further information is also available on the Coal Authority website at: www.gov.uk/government/organisations/the-coal-authority inclusive for most species), or after a competent person has confirmed that no active nests are present.

 04. ECOLOGY - BIRD NESTING: